List of unproduced film projects based on Marvel Comics: Silver & Black

 In March 2017, it was reported that Sony Pictures was developing a Black Cat and Silver Sable-centered film with writer Christopher Yost.
 It was intended to be a part of a shared universe called Sony's Spider-Man Universe, centered on characters from the Spider-Man mythology, beginning with Venom in 2018.
-The films would have been more adult-oriented and though they would have taken place in the "same reality" as the Marvel Cinematic Universe, they would have not crossed over with each other.
+The films would have been more adult-oriented, and though they would have taken place in the "same reality" as the Marvel Cinematic Universe, they would not have crossed over with each other.
 In May 2017, it was announced that Gina Prince-Bythewood would direct the film, now titled Silver & Black.
 Production was to begin in March 2018, but was delayed "indefinitely".
 Prince-Bythewood revealed that the cause of the delay was due to script issues.
 While the film was initially scheduled to be released on February 8, 2019, Sony removed the release date from the schedule.
 Production was slated to begin in 2019.
 In August 2018, Sony announced that Silver & Black would be canceled in favor of having both characters having their own feature films.
 Black Cat would reportedly be a re-worked version of the Silver & Black script, while the studio searched for screenwriters for Silver Sable.
 Prince-Bythewood was set to serve as a producer on both projects.

 New Line Cinema films

-Blade prequel

-In October 2008, Blade director Stephen Norrington was developing a prequel trilogy to Blade, featuring Stephen Dorff reprising his role as Deacon Frost.

-New Line Cinema's Venom
+Venom

 In 1997, David S. Goyer wrote a script for a film featuring the Marvel Comics character Venom, which was to be produced by New Line Cinema.
 Dolph Lundgren was rumoured to be tipped to star in the film, which would have included the character Carnage as the main villain.
 The project ultimately did not move forward, and the rights to the character moved to Sony Pictures along with those for the character Spider-Man, whom Venom is an antagonist of in the comics.

 In October 2018, a trilogy of Venom films set in Sony's Spider-Man Universe (SSU) started.

+Shang Chi, Master of Kung Fu

+In 1999, Chris Lee Productions along with Marvel Studios were setting up a film based off the Master of Kung Fu comics at New Line Cinema.
+Wych Kaosayananda was originally set to direct the film, however Stephen Norrington would confirm his involvement as director in 2001.
+However the rights for Shang Chi would transfer over to DreamWorks Pictures in 2003.

+Luke Cage

+In August 2000, New Line Cinema was reported to have been eyeing for the rights to Luke Cage with Akiva Goldsman's Weed Road Pictures producing.
+The project was looked at for a potential 2001 release date but New Line would end up losing the bid to Sony Pictures.